remarkablemark/remarkablemark.github.io/_posts/2020/2020-11-17-how-to-attract-and-retain-top-talent-in-a-competitive-job-market.md

 title: How to attract and retain top tech talent in a competitive job market
 author: Artur Meyster
 date: 2020-11-17 22:32:27
+updated: 2020-11-17 22:45:08
-excerpt: How to attract and retain top tech talent in a competitive job market.
+excerpt: Tips and tricks on how to attract and retain top tech talent in a competitive job market.
+Guest post by Artur Meyster.
 categories: job hiring organization tech
 image: /assets/images/2020/2020-11-17-man-in-suit-carrying-briefcase.jpg
 ---